nazarewk/10c-blog1/README.md

 hardest and most disgusting part of Dojo.

 ## Random games comparisons

-Dojo is to Angular what:
+Using Dojo and Angular feels like playing:
-- [Defense of the Ancients][dota] is to [League of Legends][lol],
+- [Defense of the Ancients][dota] and [League of Legends][lol]/[Heroes of the Storm][hots],
-- Counter Strike is to Quake/Team Fortress 2,
+- Counter Strike and Quake/Team Fortress,
-- Call of Duty/Battlefield to Quake/Team Fortress 2,
+- Starcraft and Warcraft,

-- Starcraft is to Warcraft 3,
+The latter give significantly more immediate fun, but the former give you the feeling of hard earned achievement and confidence that once you got the hang of it it will *just work*.

-Obviously the latter are more fun and easy to work with, but the former give you the power, the feeling of hard earned achievement and confidence that once you got the hang of it it will *simply work*.
+DotA taught me enough about the genre (well, there wasn't any genre when i played it the most) to immediately jump into mid-to-high level LoL/HotS games just as Dojo taught me enough about JavaScript internals to easily grasp Angular concepts.

 ## Dojo 2